valentinvogt/npde-summary/src/chapters/03.typ

       (e.g., $N_i = i$), $ eps_(i+1)/eps_i approx exp(-gamma) $
   ],
 )
-Note that in the case of h-refinement we get the relation between $N$ and $h$ given by
+Note that in the case of h-refinement we get the following relation between $N$ and $h$:
 #equation(
   number: "3.2.2.1",
 )[